ncatlab/nlab-content/pages/2/6/3/0/362/content.md

 * There are generalizations to [[higher category theory|higher categories]] of the Gray tensor product.
 In particular there is a tensor product on [[strict omega-category|strict omega-categories]] -- the [[Crans-Gray tensor product]] -- which is such that restricted to strict 2-categories it reproduces the Gray tensor product.

 * A  [[closed monoidal category|closed monoidal structure]] on [[strict omega-category|strict omega-categories]] is introduced by Al-Agl, Brown and Steiner.
 This uses an equivalence between the categories of strict (globular) omega categories and of strict  cubical omega categories with connections; the construction of the closed  monoidal  structure on the latter category is direct and generalises that for strict cubical omega groupoids with connections established by Brown and Higgins.

+* The Gray tensor product cannot be extended to a [[2-functor]] (or 3-functor) on the [[2-category]] of 2-categories, 2-functors, [[2-natural transformations]], and [[modifications]].
+See [this MathOverflow answer](https://mathoverflow.net/a/459360).

 ## Related entries